Abstraction

 Frame 1

-Created in 1987 by CompuServe engineer Steve Wilhite, the GIF is an image file format that used lossless data compression.
+Unlike generative AI images, Wagener claims the (pre AI) gif is post digital, offering an unprecedented complexity of semantic knots.
+Even a cursory glance at Medieval marginalia and their often contradictory context of religious texts and absurd subversive, power inverting images points to the enduring generativity of animated and animating images, suggesting the way to enact a renaissance of kinetic materialism in the interdiscursive margins.
+Created in 1987 by CompuServe engineer Steve Wilhite, the GIF ‘is an image file format that used lossless data compression.
 What set the GIF apart from other static image formats such as the JPEG or PNG was its additional support for looping sequences.
 The GIF can display frames on repeat within the same image file without being the size (or resolution) of a video.
-For the early web, the GIF was an ideal way of adding visual content and movement to a website at a time when bandwidth was limited and video and image-editing software were less advanced (Miltner et al, 2017).
+For the early web, the GIF was an ideal way of adding visual content and movement to a website at a time when bandwidth was limited and video and image-editing software were less advanced’ (Miltner et al, 2017).
+Highfield et al remind us the gif is nearly 40 years old, a file format that:

 enables the endless looping of image sequences: the animated Graphics Interchange Format (GIF).
 Whether it is isolating and sharing the “Hillary Shimmy”, texting a reaction GIF of NeNe Leakes from The Real Housewives of Atlanta or remixing Sean Spicer with a clip of Homer Simpson disappearing into bushes, the GIF is a remarkably dexterous, malleable, and versatile file format that is central to digital cultures and communication (Highfield et al, 2017).

-The contemporary gif is now predominantly found lurking in the pre-made menus of smartphones, with branded identities and zero political edge or cognitive challenge.
-As a form the gif milks our emotional labour via casual cuteness, occasional horror, anthropomorphising laughs and dance crazes rendered with frogs and floppy eared bears.
-The corporate gif offered by WhatsApp or Teams is infantilising, easy to swallow but not satisfying.
-The gif is redundant before it even starts the job.
-It hula hoops through social media contagion but takes no responsibility for anything.
+But the contemporary gif is now predominantly found lurking in the pre-made menus of smartphones, with branded identities and what seems like zero political edge or cognitive challenge.
+As a form the gif invokes our emotional labour via casual cuteness, anthropomorphising laughs and dance crazes rendered with frogs and floppy eared bears.
+The corporate gif offered by WhatsApp or Teams seems infantilizing, easy to swallow but not culturally or conceptually satisfying.
+Memes and gifs, writes Wagener, are ’postdigital utterances: they show how distinctions between human and technological, and between predigital and postdigital, have become blurred, messy, and subject to ‘bricolage’ ‘ (Wagener, 2020).
+The modern branded gif accelerates our loss of attention, our collective cognitive decline (Kosmyna, 2025).
+In 2026, the gif’s logical partner is Generative AI, the kind epitomised by the notorious Coca Cola adverts of 2024-25.

 fundamental connection between materialist physics and ethics.
 If ethics begins with a materialist philosophy, it will avoid the abstract immaterial traps of immortality, the good, and morality that lead to suffering: the hatred of the body, hatred of matter, and the hatred of motion.
-If people believe there are static moral duties, virtues, or values, other than what their bodies can do, then they will end up hating their own (and others’) immoral bodies.(Nail, 2018)
+If people believe there are static moral duties, virtues, or values, other than what their bodies can do, then they will end up hating their own (and others’) immoral bodies (Nail, 2018).

-On the other hand (the one we did not use earlier), let us turn to the Macclesfield Psalter and wider medieval media, and propose that animated gifs can maintain and sustain the complexity and kinetic metastability in which ‘matter flows indeterminately, then folds up and cycles into metastable objects, and is then distributed with others into fields.”
-(Nail, p.
-13, 2021), which corporations are wittingly or unwittingly flattening as they descend into entropic regression to the mean and eventual inertia, exemplified below via an image sequence created with the Bing Image Create Platform, using the MA-Image-2e model, ‘Vivid Storytelling’.
+Learning from the Macclesfield Psalter and wider Medieval suggests media can maintain and sustain a level of complexity and kinetic metastability in which ‘matter flows indeterminately, then folds up and cycles into metastable objects, and is then distributed with others into fields’ (Nail, p.
+13, 2021).
+Such metastability is wittingly or unwittingly being undermined by corporations, as they descend into regression to the mean and eventual inertia, exemplified below via an image sequence created with the Bing Image Create Platform, using the MA-Image-2e model, ‘Vivid Storytelling’.
 The prompt used was to generate ‘a series of images of a rabbit working at a computer and looking bored, for an animated gif, no background, do not clip the laptop off the screen’.
-The application did not understand the prompt through several iterations, making the images unusable and certainly not fulfilling the platform’s stated promise to ‘Transform Ideas into Reality with AI Creations’ (Bing, 2026), it also repeatedly miscounted the frames adding erroneous figures not required in the prompt.

 Frame 2

 A psalter is a book of psalms, which seems straightforward, but as Jones states, the Macclesfield Psalter evokes a ‘confused devotion, in which even a terrifying personification of death is juxtaposed with a man falling off his horse, and a nude pisses into a bowl held by a character whose head is connected to his arse’.
-Jones frames the Psalter as a form of Social Imaginary in which
+Jones frames the Psalter as a form of Social Imaginary in which:

-the attraction of the Macclesfield Psalter lies in its ordinariness rather than uniqueness.
+The attraction of the Macclesfield Psalter lies in its ordinariness rather than uniqueness.
 For all the brilliance of its artist, who had mastered the exquisite, sensitively shadowed delineation of the nude human body, and who showed boundless creativity in weaving words into images and images into letters, it is as a fragment of a mental world that this manuscript is so seductive.
-This, in the end, is the appeal of medieval art – the imagination of an entire society channelled through the conventions of craft (Jones, 2005)
+This, in the end, is the appeal of Medieval art – the imagination of an entire society channelled through the conventions of craft (Jones, 2005)

-As Jones describes it, the Macclesfield Psalter evokes an animated movie: ‘abundant in the bizarre and grotesque monsters, the comic incident and everyday scenes that medieval artists loved to insert in books.
+As Jones describes it, the Macclesfield Psalter evokes an animated movie: ‘abundant in the bizarre and grotesque monsters, the comic incident and everyday scenes that Medieval artists loved to insert in books.
 The Christian social order stood on its head in these ludicrous follies that set off the beautiful letters.
 You see details of leaves, grazing herds, hogs and birds, a ploughman and the unlikely friendship between rabbit and hound’ (Jonathan Jones, 2005).
+Such psalmic parallelism creates what are called thought rhymes, for example synonymous lines which reinforce the same image or idea as in Psalm 19:2:

 Day to day pours forth speech,